Kostikyan/Kostikyan/README.md

 in many ways, I tried to learn PHP,  Python, JS and I did fine.
 When I was 16, I started learning Java with a paid course.
 After studying, I want to become a back-end developer!

-- :telescope: Studying back-end development!
+- :telescope: Studying java back-end development!

 - :seedling: I’m in high school 45.